dirigible-io/dirigible-io.github.io/docs-help/docs/development/concepts/rest.md

 If you inspect the configuration after `.readonly()` is invoked (use `resource("").configuration()`) you will notice that the post verb definition is gone.
 Consecutively, POST requests to this resource will end up in Bad Request (400).
 Note that for this to work, this must be the last configuration action for a resource.
 Otherwise, you are resetting the resource configuration to readonly, only to define write methods again.
-The `readonly` method is available both for `ResourceMapping` and `Resource` objects returned by either invocations of service `mappings()` method or retained references from configuration API invocations.
+The readonly method is available both for ResourceMapping and Resource objects returned by either invocations of service `mappings()` method or retained references from configuration API invocations.

 ### Disabling a ResourceMethod Handler

 > api.disable(sPath, sVerb, arrConsumesTypes, arrProducesTypes)

-Similar to the use cases explored for the `readonly` method above yo might not be in full control of the definition of the API, but rather *takeover* at some point.
-Similar to the `readonly` method, this one will remove the handler definition identified by the four parameters - *resource path*, *resource verb*, *consumes constraint array* (not necessarily in same order), *produces constraint array* (not necessarily in same order), but it will do it for any verb, not only 'GET'.
-In that sense `readonly` is a specialization of this one only for GET verbs.
+Similar to the use cases explored for the readonly method above yo might not be in full control of the definition of the API, but rather takeover at some point.
+Similar to the readonly method, this one will remove the handler definition identified by the four parameters - resource path, resource verb, consumes constraint array (not necessarily in same order), produces constraint array (not necessarily in same order), but it will do it for any verb, not only `GET`.
+In that sense readonly is a specialization of this one only for `GET` verbs.

 Example: